 Thirty-plus years later, fans still call him out on the presumed inhumane treatment of the bears, but he’s quick to set them in their place.

 Putting aside the mythic tales about how Kentucky’s great woodsman Daniel Boone (1734-1820) wrestled a wild bear into submission, 1877 is probably the first time America experienced its first organized bear wrestling show.

-In November of that year, the Daily Eagle reported a “Pyrenean Bear, who wrestles all comers under the rules.”
+In November that year, the Daily Eagle reported a "Pyrenean Bear, who wrestles all comers under the rules."
 Later that month, Pete, the wrestling bear, defeated his opponent/trainer at New York’s Gilmore Gardens.

 In recent years, bear wrestling has all but vanished.
 According to the Coalition for Humane Animal Control, taking a wild animal out of its natural habitat is considered senseless animal exploitation.
 Forcing bears to engage in unnatural behavior, physically and mentally harassed, abused, and stressed is animal exploitation for profit.

 Fast-forwarding to more modern times and surely an era where wrestling a bear would seem absurd, Tracy Smothers grew up 25 miles outside of Nashville, in a rural Tennessee town called Springfield, near the Kentucky border.

 Calling himself "The Wild-Eyed Southern Boy," Smothers mainly worked as an accomplished tag team specialist and assured that every significant promotion fired him on at least one occasion.